automata/vivace/README.md

 the [Web
  Audio
  API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html)
- for process audio and the HTML5 video tag to play videos.
-The language parser is built using the awesome [Jison](http://jison.org) and [Tone.js](http://tonejs.github.io) is the framework of choice to handle synths, filters and event scheduling synced with Web Audio API's clock.
+ for audio processing and the HTML5 Video video control.
+The language parser and lexer are built using [Jison](http://jison.org) and [Tone.js](http://tonejs.github.io) is the framework of choice to handle audio processing and event scheduling synced with Web Audio API's internal clock.

 The main features of *Vivace*:
 - Simple syntax and grammar rules